samuel-kimwele-mbai/Microsoft-Azure-Administrator-Labs/Lab 8: Manage Azure Storage.md

 Note: You should receive a message not authorized to perform this operation.
 You are not connecting from the virtual network.
 It may take a couple of minutes for this to take effect.
 You may still be able to view the file share, but not the files or blobs in the storage account.
 <img width="1107" height="659" alt="image" src="https://github.com/user-attachments/assets/ee68ce3f-accd-4b97-98d4-38614d475c94" />

+Key takeaways
+Congratulations on completing the lab.
+Here are the main takeaways for this lab.

+An Azure storage account contains all your Azure Storage data objects: blobs, files, queues, and tables.
+The storage account provides a unique namespace for your Azure Storage data that is accessible from anywhere in the world over HTTP or HTTPS.
+Azure storage provides several redundancy models including Locally redundant storage (LRS), Zone-redundant storage (ZRS), and Geo-redundant storage (GRS).
+Azure blob storage allows you to store large amounts of unstructured data on Microsoft's data storage platform.
+Blob stands for Binary Large Object, which includes objects such as images and multimedia files.
+Azure file Storage provides shared storage for structured data.
+The data can be organized in folders.
+Immutable storage provides the capability to store data in a write once, read many (WORM) state.
+Immutable storage policies can be time-based or legal-hold.